stolksdorf/docs/git-config.md

 ### logging
 * `git la` - Lists out a tree-based history of the project
-* `git laa` - Lists out a more detailed tree-like view, showing when each commit was donea nd the author
+* `git laa` - Lists out a more detailed tree-like view, showing when each commit was done and the author
 * `git peeps` - Lists out each contributor and the number of commits they have made

 ### basic